Shopping for a new Chevrolet Silverado 1500?

-For serious work or play, the 2014 Chevrolet Silverado 1500 sets a new, no-compromise.
+The 2014 Chevrolet Silverado 1500 sets a new, no-compromise direction for serious work or play, it's been completely refreshed this year.
 The Silverado gets an upright, chiseled look inside and out; strong yet more fuel-efficient lineup of engines; quieter, more refined cabins; and noteworthy set of safety and infotainment technology—and it all simultaneously nods to the looks of buff Chevy HD trucks while adding a luxury-car feature set to the top of the lineup.

-And it’s been a long time coming; GM is refreshing its lineup of full-size pickups for the first time since the 2007 model year.
+And it’s been a long time coming; GM has given its lineup of full-size pickups a serious revamp for the first time since the 2007 model year.

 At first glance, you’re not likely to find the exterior of these trucks particularly revolutionary, but so goes the (very gradual) evolution of the full-size pickup.
 The new heavy-duty look applied to these trucks carries with it some pros and cons, in our opinion, but from the front, it does erase any complaints that they were formerly the wallflowers in the corral; their wall-of-chrome grille designs and chopped-off snouts—arguably building on the look of the latest Silverado 2500 and 3500 HD models—combine with a heightened stance to keep the tall-and-imposing rivalry going.
 Inside, GM has resisted the urge to make the interior of its trucks either more complex, or even lower and more carlike.
 The new instrument panel is upright and simplified, with controls clustered either just to the left of the steering wheel or in a large, upright center-console cluster, and GM has aimed to make all the knobs, buttons, and interfaces easy to read and operate even with work gloves on.
 In upscale High Country package trucks, the look of the interior is upgraded with high-quality but durable-seeming leather, wood trim, and a larger eight-inch touchscreen display.